 The elasticity is the resistance to deformation when pressure is applied; If it is more elastic, it will provide more support and require less volume.
 On the other hand, if a filling is very hydrophilic, it can be a disadvantage, since the expansion that occurs with the influx of water to the tissues increases the potential risk of compressing vessels or overcorrecting structures.

-Remember, when you schedule a consultation for rhinoplasty Michigan, you will meet with a surgeon who will explain the pros and cons of each filler and help you decide which is best for you.
+Remember, when you schedule a consultation for non surgical nose reshaping in Michigan, you will meet with a surgeon who will explain the pros and cons of each filler and help you decide which is best for you.

 The facial fillers can be permanent or temporary and are classified into three categories: Collagen, hyaluronic acid and biosynthetic polymers (poly-L-lactic acid, calcium hydroxylapatite, polymethylmethacrylate, polyacrylamide gel).

 Polymethylmethacrylate: Polymethylmethacrylate (PMMA) is a permanent filler material that consists of nonabsorbable PMMA microspheres suspended in an aqueous carrier solution of bovine collagen.
 Once injected, the collagen is replaced and the microspheres act as a constant stimulus for tissue regeneration.
 PMMA requires allergy testing prior to infiltration.

 Polyacrylamide: Polyacrylamide is a permanent filling material formed by a non-resorbable hydrogel containing 2.5% polyacrylamide and 97.5% water.

 Hyaluronic Acid: Hyaluronic Acid is a natural and biodegradable polysaccharide.
 It has great biological compatibility, so it is not necessary to perform allergy tests.
 It was approved by the FDA in 2003, and is today the most used filler.